Lia Thomas broke no records at the NCAA championships but left plenty of questions

-She stood awkwardly and alone on the winner’s platform in Georgia Tech’s McAuley Aquatic Center on Thursday after taking the 500-yard freestyle final at the NCAA women’s swimming championships — more a spectacle than a champion.
+She stood awkwardly and alone on the winner’s platform in Georgia Tech’s McAuley Aquatic Center on Thursday after she took the 500-yard freestyle final at the NCAA women’s swimming championships — more a spectacle than a champion.
 Few cheered when her name was announced; fewer booed.
-Everyone appeared to understand that college sports was changing before their eyes, but it seemed no one knew what to make of it — so they did nothing.
+Everyone appeared to understand that college sports were changing before their eyes, but it seemed no one knew what to make of it — so they did nothing.

 Several yards away in the arena’s front row, 10 feet above the pool deck, Thomas’s friend and adviser Schuyler Bailar, who half a decade before had become the first openly transgender swimmer to compete for a Division I men’s team, seemed saddened by it all.